 \section{Parallelism within the C\texttt{++} standard}

-With the C\texttt{++} 11 standard \lstinline[language=c++]{std::thread} and \lstinline[language=c++]{std::async} were added for parallelism.
-Lambda functions and smart pointers as utilities.
-The C\texttt{++} 14 standard added generic lambda functions and shared mutex.
+With the C\texttt{++} 11 standard, \lstinline[language=c++]{std::thread} and \lstinline[language=c++]{std::async} were added as well for parallelism.
+Lambda functions and smart pointers are utilities.
+The C\texttt{++} 14 standard added generic lambda functions and a shared mutex.
 With the C\texttt{++} 17 standard, the parallel algorithms were introduced.
 With the C\texttt{++} 20 standard, coroutines were added~\cite{10.1007/978-3-031-32316-4_3}.
-As utilities: ranges, semaphores, latch, and barriers.
-Figure~\ref{fig:cpp:standard} sketches the time line.
+As utilities, the following were added: ranges, semaphores, latch, and barriers.
+Figure~\ref{fig:cpp:standard} sketches the timeline.
 All of the built-in C\texttt{++} features for parallelism will be investigated for LLM-based generated codes.